pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

     v10.0 or later to connect to the server.

 * Click the *Save* button to save your work.
-* Click the *Cancel* button to exit without saving your work.
+* Click the *Close* button to exit without saving your work.
 * Click the *Reset* button to return the values specified on the Server dialog to their original condition.